-Over the years you have probably noticed an annual social security statement arriving in your mailbox.
+Over the years, you have probably noticed an annual social security statement arriving in your mailbox.
 The Social Security Administration no longer mails these statements.
-But you can register for a free online account at SSA.gov where you can view your annual earnings statement, as well as projected Social Security Benefits when you reach retirement age.
+But you can register for a free online account at SSA.gov, where you can view your annual earnings statement and projected Social Security Benefits when you reach retirement age.

-It is important to pay attention to the information contained on this statement.
+It is important to pay attention to the information contained in this statement.
 Carefully review your statement each year to ensure the earnings that have been reported are correct.

-This history of your earnings play an important role in determining your Social Security benefits.
-If you notice errors on the statement, it is your responsibility to report these mistakes to ensure the correct information is being used to determine your benefits.
+This history of your earnings plays an important role in determining your Social Security benefits.
+If you notice errors in the statement, it is your responsibility to report these mistakes to ensure the correct information is being used to determine your benefits.
 Correcting an error in your lifetime earnings could significantly increase social security benefits.

 Age at retirement affects your benefits.

-As mentioned above – you can earn less than, equal to, or grater than, the normal Social Security Benefit for your lifetime earnings, all depending on when you begin taking Social Security payments.
+As mentioned above – you can earn less than, equal to, or greater than, the normal Social Security Benefit for your lifetime earnings, depending on when you begin taking Social Security payments.